Mehulcoder/Naya-Studio/README.md

 ### BROWSER
 * Well, this one is quite easy.
 Open Google Chrome or any other Browser (preferably latest).
 * In the address bar type: ```localhost:3000``` and press enter.
-* There you go, you can now choose from the options available on the screen accordingly which will redirect you to the correct forms for you.
+* There you go, you can now choose from the options available on the screen accordingly which will redirect you to the correct form for you.
+* I have added a really nice feature which displays a **flash message** on successful submission of the form.

 ## Validations in mongoose